systemslab/popper-paper/paper/paper.md

 commit messages so they describe in as much detail as possible the changes to the experiment, or the new results being added to the repository.

+## Benefits and Limitations

+As illustrated in the previous scenarios, it is much easier to pull an already Popperized experiment ([@Sec:torpor ; @Sec:gassyfs ;
+@Sec:bww]) than "Popperizing" one (@Sec:mpi).
+While it might seem like a burden at the beginning of an exploration to, following Popper quickly pays-off.
+Consider the common situation of going back to an experiment after a short amount of time and the struggle the represents having to remember what was done, or why things were done in a particular way.
+However, Popper is not perfect.
+Obvious issues such as the lack of resources, either because of the use of special hardware or due to the large-scale nature of an experiment, have to be resolved before a Popperized experiment is re-executed.
+Nevertheless, having access to the original experiment and all associated artifacts is extremely valuable.

 # The Case for Popper {#sec:discussion}